-The Clinical Track consists of three years of training, during which the fellow rotates between nine different clinical rotations, as well as having research time and concurrent ambulatory care experience.
-There are 13 rotation blocks of four-week lengths each year.
-There are 10 rotations, including research elective blocks.
-The rotations are designed to provide a mix of medical and non-medical ICU experience, inpatient pulmonary consultation, advanced procedure instruction, outpatient consultation and continuity, and subspecialty exposure (CF, ILD, interventional pulmonology, pulmonary hypertension, lung transplant, and sleep disorders).
+The Clinical Track consists of three years of training, during which the fellow rotates among different clinical rotations, as well as having research time and concurrent ambulatory care experience.
+There are 12 one-month rotation blocks each year.
+The rotations are designed to provide a mix of medical and non-medical ICU experience, inpatient pulmonary consultation, advanced procedure instruction, outpatient consultation, and exposure to pulmonary subspecialties including cystic fibrosis, interstitial lung diseases, interventional pulmonology, pulmonary hypertension, lung transplant, and sleep disorders.

 The Fellowship Program emphasizes ambulatory care as well as inpatient medicine.
 The first-year fellows have continuity clinic in the University Hospital-affiliated Pulmonary Specialty Clinic.
 Second- and third-year fellows maintain a weekly continuity clinic at Parkland Memorial Hospital in the Chest Medicine and Sarcoid clinics.
-The third-year fellows will have their continuity clinic at the private Pulmonary clinics at the James W. Aston Ambulatory Care Center.
 Both clinics serve as a point of referral for a variety of chest diseases.
 In addition, fellows will also see outpatients in the VA Chest Clinic, the University Hospital Sleep & Breathing Disorders Clinic, the Parkland Chest Malignancy Clinic, the University Hospital Heart & Lung Clinic, and the Pulmonary Specialty Clinic, during respective rotations.

 Physician Investigator Track

-Trainees who commit to a career as a physician investigator and who plan to devote a substantial effort to scientific investigation may enter the four-year Physician Investigator Track.
-The goal of the Physician Investigator Track is to prepare outstanding pulmonary academic physician scientists.
+Trainees who would like to pursue a career in basic or clinical research may apply for the four-year Physician Investigator Track.
+The goal of the Physician Investigator Track is to prepare outstanding pulmonary physician investigators.
 This program provides 18 months of intensive clinical training similar to the three-year Clinical Track, followed by two and a half years of research training with greatly reduced clinical effort.